MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/what-is-new.md

 Schedule Maintenance mode is a feature released in System Center 2016 - Operations Manager to suspend monitoring of an object during regular software or hardware maintenance activities, such as software updates or hardware replacements.
 Entities can be put to maintenance in older versions of Operations Manager, but they cannot be put into maintenance mode at a future time.
 The newly created Maintenance Mode Scheduling wizard gives the ability to choose different types of entities to put into maintenance and to schedule maintenance at a future time.

 With the release of System Center 2016 - Operations Manager, Operators can access the “Maintenance Schedules” feature from the monitoring pane without the dependency on administrators to schedule maintenance at a future time.
-We support allowing a server administrator to set the agent-managed computer in maintenance mode directly from the computer itself, without needing to perform this from the Operations console.
+Server administrators can set the agent-managed computer in maintenance mode directly from the computer itself, without needing to perform this from the Operations console.
 This can be performed with the new PowerShell cmdlet **Start-SCOMAgentMainteannceMode**.

 ## Management Pack Updates and Recommendations

-We have added a new capability to Operations Manager to assess the management packs.
+Operations Manager can assess Microsoft and partner management packs.
 Operations Manager includes a new feature called Updates and Recommendations, to help you proactively identify new technologies or components (that is, workloads) deployed in your IT infrastructure that were not monitored by Operations Manager or are not monitored using the latest version of a management pack.
 For more information about Updates and Recommendations, see [Management Pack Assessment](manage-mp-mpassessment.md).

 ## Alert data management